Banner

 Publish or Perish (software) |

-Tip: Keep your scholar profiles, such as ORCID and Google Scholar profile updated—many citation tools pull from them, and it’s easy for others to find your work.
+Tip: Keep your scholar profiles, such as ORCID and Google Scholar profile updated, as it makes it easier for others to find your work.

 Example use cases:

-- In a tenure or award application: “My article was published two years ago and has already been cited in 97 other research papers.”
+- In a tenure or award applications: “My article was published two years ago and has already been cited in 97 other research papers.”

 - To demonstrate interest before formal citations: “My article PDF has been downloaded 421 times this year.”